Answering Patient Phone Calls: How to Convert More Appts

 2. Invest in training

-Give your staff guidance for how to answer patient phone calls.
+Give your staff guidance on how to answer patient phone calls.
 Develop scripts or a guide to direct your efforts and make the process consistent.
 Online call center training or working with a team like TrackableMed will help as well.

 3. Narrow down call options for patients